Bolides/Highway/README.md

 choose frameworks to add.
 For example HWSetup runs sourcery for highway, swiftformat and performs tests.

-Let's take the exampel or running sourcery
+Let's take the example or running sourcery

 ``` swift
 /**